Jaya Prada: Early life

-Jayaprada was born as Lalitha Rani in Rajahmundry, Andhra Pradesh Rajaka family.
+Jayaprada was born Lalitha Rani Rao in Rajahmundry, Andhra Pradesh into a Telugu family.
 Her father, Krishna Rao, was a Telugu film financier.
 Her mother, Neelavani, was a home-maker.
 Lalitha attended a Telugu medium school in Rajahmundry and was also enrolled in dance and music classes at an early age.

 Film career

-When Jayaprada was a teenager, she performed a dance at her school's annual function.
+When she was a teenager, she performed a dance at her school's annual function.
 A film director in the audience offered her a three-minute dance number in the Telugu film Bhoomi Kosam (1974).
 She was hesitant, but her family encouraged her to accept it.
 She was paid only 10 rupees for her work in the film, but the rushes of those three minutes of film were shown to the major figures of the Telugu film industry.
 Major filmmakers offered her starring roles in quality films, and she accepted them.
 She became a huge star in 1976 with major hit films.
 Director K. Balachander's black-and-white film Anthuleni Katha (1976) showcased her dramatic skills; K. Viswanath's colour film Siri Siri Muvva (1976) showed her playing a mute girl with excellent dancing skills; and her title role as Sita in the big-budget mythological film Seetha Kalyanam (1976) confirmed her versatility.
 In 1977, she starred in Adavi Ramudu, which broke box office records and which permanently cemented her star status.
 The song "Aaresukoboyi Paresukunnanu" performed by Prada and co-star N.T.
 Rama Rao (NTR) became a mass hit.
 Important filmmakers were casting her and repeating her in their films.
 Filmmaker Vijay introduced her to Kannada cinema in his 1977 super-hit movie Sanaadi Appanna alongside Kannada matinee idol Dr. Rajkumar.
 The movie is also known to be the only movie to feature shehnai rendition by Ustad Bismillah Khan.
+She further acted with the Kannada matinee idol in super hits like Kaviratna Kalidasa in 1983 and Shabdavedhi in 2000.